-Facebook even allows you to target users with homes of a specific size in square feet – wow.
+Facebook even allows you to target users who are friends with people who have demonstrated interest in soccer.

 For advertisers new to paid social or those coming from a PPC background, the targeting options offered by paid social can be literally unbelievable.
 This often results in advertisers being too enthusiastic with their targeting parameters.
 As their targeting becomes more specific, their audience reach shrinks – sometimes, to the point of only displaying ads to a tiny handful of individuals.
 We recommend using audience targeting on social strategically (as in the example above), but exercise a little restraint when it comes to your targeting – it’s all about balance.